Scoreboards Documentation

 Time (Speedrun)

-Submit times in 00:00:00 format.
+Submit times as 00:00:00 (hundredths) or 00:00:000 (milliseconds) — the board's display format is a dashboard setting, and new boards default to milliseconds.
 Use ascending sort for fastest-wins or descending for longest-wins.

-Competitive ELO rating system.
-Submit match results and both players' ratings update automatically.
+Competitive ELO rating system, 1v1 or 2v2–8v8 teams.
+Submit match results and every participant's rating updates automatically.

 Rating